Do you think IIT Guwahati certified course can help you in your career?

 Introduction

 Java garbage collection frees up unused memory by releasing objects that are no longer needed.
-When there's no reference to an object, it's automatically removed, a process known as garbage collection.
-It also helps the performance of your Java environments and applications.
+When an object is no longer referenced, it's automatically removed, a process known as garbage collection.
+This process also helps the performance of your Java environments and applications.

 This article provides an in-depth understanding of the Garbage Collector in Java, including its functionality and the example available.